openstack/openstack-ansible/playbooks/roles/os_neutron/README.rst

 OpenStack Neutron
 #################
-:tags: openstack, nova, cloud, ansible
+:tags: openstack, neutron, cloud, ansible
 :category: \*nix

-Role for deployment, setup and installation of nova.
+Role for deployment, setup and installation of Neutron.

 This role will install the following:
     * neutron-server